MTraveller/cotal-drf/README.md

 App Goal:

-- Cotal-drf is the backend for Cotal aiming to fulfill and satisfy all requests about the users, posts, likes, follows, connections between users, and more.
+- Cotal-drf is the backend for Cotal, aiming to fulfill and satisfy all requests about the users, posts, likes, follows, connections between users, and more.

    <br>

 Agile Development:

-- Agile development methodology was used for this project, planning, developing, and delivering in small sprints.
-There were 2 Epic's in total spaced out over 15 days with:
+- The agile development methodology was used for this project, with planning, development, and delivery in small sprints.
+There were two epics in total, spaced out over 15 days, with:
-  - epic 1 - 100% of the total time.
+  - epic 1 - 100 percent of total time
-  - epic 2 - Moved to backlog.
+  - epic 2 - Added to backlog

       <br>

-   I assigned all epics labels and I prioritized all sprints according to their labeling.
+   I assigned all epics labels, and I prioritized all sprints according to their labeling.

       -  must-have.
       -  should have.